BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject.md

 - Task to complete
   - Create a PowerShell function
-    - only use Parameters to ask for information from the person running the function
+    - only use Parameters for information input, the function must run without interruption
     - use a parameter for the CSV file,
       - make sure the parameter has a default value for the path to the "e:\NewHires.csv" file

 - Write the function to achieve the following:

 ## What must the PowerShell function achieve